HOA Survey Affidavit 2026: Complete Guide for Construction Permits in Miami-Dade, Broward, and Palm Beach Counties

 When the Affidavit Is Required

 The HOA Survey Affidavit is typically required for construction permit applications affecting properties within master-planned communities, condominium associations, and other homeowner association jurisdictions.
-Specific affidavit requirements vary by jurisdiction and by the association's covenants, but the affidavit is commonly required for the following project categories: new construction, additions to existing structures, exterior modifications including window and door replacements, roof replacements, exterior cladding changes, accessory structure construction, pool and outdoor living construction, fence and wall installation, and substantial landscape installation visible from common areas or neighboring properties.
+Specific affidavit requirements vary by jurisdiction and by the association's covenants, but the affidavit is commonly required for the following project categories: new construction, additions to existing structures, exterior modifications including window and door replacements, roof replacements, exterior cladding changes, accessory structure construction, pool and outdoor living construction, fence and wall installation, and landscape installation visible from common areas or neighboring properties.

 Interior renovations that do not affect the building exterior are generally not subject to HOA architectural review and therefore do not require the HOA Survey Affidavit.
 The threshold between interior and exterior work is sometimes ambiguous, particularly for renovations involving window or door replacements, exterior penetrations for HVAC equipment, or interior modifications that may affect shared structural or mechanical systems in attached or condominium properties.